GT-RAIL/fetch_demos/README.md

     - To just track legs without following people around, run `roslaunch leg_tracker joint_leg_tracker.launch`
     - Documentation of `leg_tracker`: https://github.com/petschekr/leg_tracker
     - This fork configures the leg tracking software for the Fetch's laser scanner and supports OpenCV 2 which is required by other packes on the Fetch platform.
 The upstream code requires OpenCV 3 which is not currently supported by ROS Indigo on Fetch.
-- Navigation stack must be running (map not required): `roslaunch fetch_demo navigation.launch`
+- Navigation stack must be running (map not required): `roslaunch fetch_demos navigation.launch`

 Running:
-- `roslaunch fetch_demo follow.launch`
+- `roslaunch fetch_demos follow.launch`

 The following demo tracks faces using the RGBD camera and then matches the nearest detected face to a pair of legs which it then tracks and moves the robot to follow.
 The wider field of view of the laser scanner allows for reliable person tracking even with multiple people in the same area or for quick movement.
 The leg tracking library will also predict leg movements if they go behind an obstacle temporarily.
 This following code implements filtered collision detection that can differentiate between obstacles in the robot's path and legs which should be tracked.